-Why Jon Lester could be the game changer for the Cubs' season
+Why Jon Lester could be the game-changer for the Cubs' season

 “It’s a test for everybody,” Lester said of the 2½-month run of adversity the World Series champs have faced since returning to their regular-season jobs in April.

 The slow start by the rotation.
-The failed leadoff experiment with Schwarber (he reports to the minors Monday).
-Current injuries plaguing big parts of the 2016 team: Kyle Hendricks, Ben Zobrist and Jason Heyward.
+The failed leadoff experiment with Schwarber.
+Injuries plaguing big parts of the 2016 team: Kyle Hendricks, Ben Zobrist and Jason Heyward.
 And a lineup of big-swinging kid hitters that seems to get younger every week.

 That was literally the right way for under-25 hitters Albert Almora Jr., Addison Russell and Baez when they delivered opposite-field hits for, respectively, a tying double in the fourth, a leadoff double in the sixth and a go-ahead, two-run double later in the sixth.

-“As we do that we will hit better in situations,” manager Joe Maddon said.
-“That’s the key to being able to drive in runs, not on the pull side all the time.”
+“As we do that, we will hit better in situations,” manager Joe Maddon said.
+“That’s the key to being able to drive in runs, not on the pull side all the time.

-Baez said the approach is a key to him having a strong finish this season.
-But the big difference between this year and last year, he said, is: “Pretty much not having a leadoff guy right now is kind of tough.”
+Baez said the approach is a key to him having a strong finish.
+But he said the big difference between this year and last year is who’s batting first.

+“Pretty much not having a leadoff guy right now is kind of tough,” he said.
-He said “everybody” is ready to pitch in and try to fill the void.

-But whether everybody – or anybody – can do it, that won’t tell the story of this season once it’s in the books.
+Baez said “everybody” is ready to pitch in and try to fill the void.
+But whether everybody — or anybody — can do it, that won’t tell the story of this season once it’s in the books.

-That story is going to be told by the man paid $155 million to help write it – Jon Lester – and the rest of his rotation mates.
+That story is going to be told by Lester, the man paid $155 million to help write it, and the rest of the rotation.

 “That’s as well as I’ve seen him pitch,” Maddon said.
 “I know he had a great run last year also.
 From a stuff perspective, a command perspective, it’s as good as he can pitch.

-“Jonny’s just got this thing going on right now.
-He knows where the ball’s going, and he gets the high number of velocity when he wants to.
-He’s not just pitching at 92, 93, 94 [mph].
-It’s in his back pocket when he needs it.
-And he gets it with command when he wants it.”
+“Jonny’s just got this thing going on.
+He knows where the ball’s going, and he gets the high number of velocity when he wants to.”

-If Lester (5-4) can continue to follow a lackluster first two months with the kind of finish last year that earned him a runner-up finish in Cy Young voting, it could be a game changer for the Cubs in a National League Central race that might be won with fewer than 90 wins.
+If Lester (5-4) can continue to follow a lackluster first two months with the kind of finish that made him the runner-up in Cy Young voting last year, it could be a game-changer for the Cubs in a National League Central race that might be won with fewer than 90 wins.

-“I feel better now than I did in April and May for sure,” said Lester, whose free agent signing before the 2015 season was a turning point in the Cubs’ organization rebuild.
+“I feel better now than I did in April and May, for sure,” Lester said.
 “Bigger bodies take a while.
-Some years you come out like gangbusters, and you’re ready to go and your body feels fine.
+Some years you come out like gangbusters and you’re ready to go and your body feels fine.
 Other years it takes a while to get into that rhythm of pitching every five days again.
-This was one of those years.
+This was one of those years.”

-“But I’ve felt like the ball’s coming out better than it was in April and May.
-Now it’s just a matter of getting back to executing.”

 Email: gwittenmyer@suntimes.com